-If you are an individual who menstruates and you’re wondering how you can have an enjoyable and comfortable travel experience when you’re on your period, this blog is for you.
+If you are an individual who menstruates and you’re wondering how to have an enjoyable and comfortable travel experience when you’re on your period, this blog is for you.

 Featured Image Source